-In VCE Sociology, students will learn about human behaviour and social interaction to understand how societies are organised, develop and change.

-To achieve this, students will learn about:
+In Sociology, students will learn the study of human behaviour and social interaction to understand how societies are organised, develop and change.
+As part of this, they will learn about social theories, research methods and approaches to understanding social life.